Intraocular Lens (IOL)

 With age, the ability to shift focus between multiple distances begins to weaken.
 Multifocal lenses are an advanced lens option designed to help patients focus at any distance – near, intermediate, and far.
 Additionally, multifocal lenses can often reduce and even eliminate one’s dependency on glasses.
-At Riverside, Dr. Sumsion offers two multifocal lenses depending on your preferences and vision correction goals.
+At Riverside, our ophthalmologists offer two multifocal lenses depending on your preferences and vision correction goals.
 These lenses are not covered as part of cataract surgery and are an additional cost.
 Descriptions of each lens are listed below.

 TECNIS® Multifocal Lens

 TECNIS® Multifocal Lenses provide a number of benefits over traditional IOLs.
 Designed to reduce spherical aberration, diffraction, and refraction, this multifocal lens helps restore a full range of vision and is particularly effective at enhancing vision in dim and low-lighting settings.
 Additionally, TECNIS® Multifocal lenses are composed of multiple “vision zones” that optimizes vision at all ranges.
 Many of our patients who have received this lens enjoy greater visual freedom over those with the conventional monofocal lens.